Overpaying for AJ McCarron Would Mark a New Low in NFL QB Desperation

 The Browns will likely lead the bidding, but new general manager John Dorsey should approach the rebuilding of his team's quarterback depth chart with clear eyes.
 There's nothing wrong with pursuing McCarron, but he should do so only at a certain price point and with a certain role in mind.
 The Browns should bow out once McCarron's ask goes past—or even close to—Glennon's haul in 2017.

 McCarron is the best bridge option available at a position with a usually bare free-agency cupboard.
-That's the most optimistic view teams should take, as he should land behind the much more experienced Case Keenum and Sam Bradford on any wishlist.
+That's the most optimistic view possible, as he should land behind the much more experienced Case Keenum and Sam Bradford on any wishlist.

 McCarron is familiar with Jackson's offense, which likely makes him more appealing to the Browns than other teams.
 He can be a perfectly adequate temporary starter while a Sam Darnold or Josh Allen adjusts to the NFL.
-He is not a quarterback fix that would allow the Browns to pass on a top signal-caller in the first round, as some have suggested, including NFL Media's Bucky Brooks, however.
+He is not a quick and easy fix that would allow the Browns to pass on a top passer in the first round, as some have suggested, including NFL Media's Bucky Brooks.

 The only way forward for teams that go after McCarron would be to sign him to a tolerable contract and draft their franchise signal-caller.
 There are multiple quarterback-challenged squads with top-10 picks positioned to do just that.

-But an overpayment for McCarron feels inevitable in a league in which dreaming on youthful quarterback promise can too often carry more weight than concrete production.
+But an overpayment for McCarron feels inevitable because dreaming on youthful quarterback promise can too often carry more weight than concrete production.